DefenceTechSecurity/yara-x-dotnet/readme.md

 # Advanced usage

-The core classes that directly wrap the yara-x API are `YaraxCompilerHandlde`, `YaraxScannerHandle` and `YaraxRulesHandle`.
+The core classes that directly wrap the yara-x API are `YaraxCompilerHandle`, `YaraxScannerHandle` and `YaraxRulesHandle`.
 These allow for proper multithreading usage and caching rules via the serialization API.
 Documentation for every class is provided in the form of XML documentation comments.

 Any main handle that refers to a user-managed yara-x object is wrapped in a `SafeHandle`, every temporary object that is only returned inside a callback or a specific scope is wrapped in a [`ref struct`](https://learn.microsoft.com/en-us/dotnet/csharp/language-reference/builtin-types/ref-struct) so it can't escape the scope where it is valid.